 Make sure you pass urine regularly.
 This allows room for the womb to contract down and reduce the blood loss.
 It also helps you retain proper bladder control, which you may find difficult at first.
-Regular visits to the toilet every 3-4 hours will ensure the bladder does not become overfull.
+Regular visits to the toilet every three to four hours will ensure the bladder does not become overfull.
 It is normal to pass large amounts of urine frequently after giving birth.

-By practising your pelvic floor exercises regularly at least 3-4 times a day you will find that you will regain the control quickly.
-(Refer to your exercise booklet).
+By practising your pelvic floor exercises regularly at least three to four times a day you will find that you will regain the control quickly.
+(Refer to your exercise booklet.)